- Oops!Something went wrong.Please try again later.

-HyreCar is not a large company by global standards.
-It has a market capitalization of US$63m, which means it wouldn't have the attention of many institutional investors.
-Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
-Let's take a closer look to see what the different types of shareholder can tell us about HYRE.
+HyreCar is a smaller company with a market capitalization of US$334m, so it may still be flying under the radar of many institutional investors.
+Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
+Let's delve deeper into each type of owner, to discover more about HyreCar.

 What Does The Institutional Ownership Tell Us About HyreCar?

-As you can see, institutional investors own 9.8% of HyreCar.
+HyreCar already has institutions on the share registry.
+Indeed, they own a respectable stake in the company.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It's therefore worth looking at HyreCar's earnings history, below.
+It's therefore worth looking at HyreCar's earnings history below.
 Of course, the future is what really matters.

-It would appear that 13% of HyreCar shares are controlled by hedge funds.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
+It would appear that 7.4% of HyreCar shares are controlled by hedge funds.
 That worth noting, since hedge funds are often quite active investors, who may try to influence management.
 Many want to see value creation (and a higher share price) in the short term or medium term.
-There is a little analyst coverage of the stock, but not much.
-So there is room for it to gain more coverage.
+Our data shows that Lynrock Lake LP is the largest shareholder with 7.4% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 6.2% and 5.1% of the stock.
+Furthermore, CEO Joseph Furnari is the owner of 3.5% of the company's shares.

 Insider Ownership Of HyreCar